-The brightness is measured in lumens and obviously, the higher the lumens, the brighter the light is.
-4,000 lumens of brightness is more than ideal for the majority of garages but all garages will have different setups i.e. size or windows, so finding the perfect match is your own choice.
+Brightness is measured in lumens and the higher the lumens, the brighter the light.
+4,000 lumens of brightness is more than ideal for the majority of garages but some may have different setups i.e. size or number of windows, so finding the perfect garage lighting is a matter of preference.

 The basics would be three or four lights surrounding the car, one for over a large garage tool chest and another over a work bench.
 However, if you already have windows, you may not need lights in certain locations.

-Some high quality garage lights will include housing covering the bulb that will act as protection and reflect light back down to the intended area.
-Housing is not an essential but if objects can find themselves hitting the light at any point, it may be best that you purchase a garage light with housing.
+Some premium garage lights may include housing covering the bulb that will act as protection and reflect light back down to the intended area.
+The housing is not an essential but if objects within your work space can find themselves hitting the light at any point, it may be best that you purchase garage lighting with housing.

-Paying that little extra for a bulb that will last 10,000 hours plus is an investment and should be important within your buying decision.
+Paying that little extra for a bulb that will last 10,000 hours plus should be seen as an investment.
 High quality garage lights such as the ones listed above should last at least 40,000 hours.
-You should avoid garage lighting that doesn’t last this long as you will be rewiring a new one early than you imagine.
+You should avoid garage lighting that doesn’t last this long as you will be rewiring a new one early than you expected.

 Garage lighting can weigh slightly more than the average light as they are usually heavy duty with steel housing.
-This said, if you are planning on installing these lights yourself, you will want to ensure the weight is not too heavy.
-All the best garage lights mentioned above are fairly lightweight and can be installed with a variety of hardware and mounting brackets.
+If you are planning on installing these lights yourself, you will want to ensure the weight is not too heavy.
+All the garage lights mentioned above are fairly lightweight and can be installed with a variety of hardware and mounting brackets.

 Many of the lights are linkable and can run from the same power source.
 There is nothing worse than having multiple different brands of lighting providing different levels of lighting.
 Many include pull chains, which is very useful for those not wanting to wire the power to a light switch.